-In recent months, macroeconomic conditions appear to have weighed on the utilities and infrastructure sectors and on the returns generated by Ecofin Global Utilities and Infrastructure (EGL).
-Now, as the peak of interest rates hopefully draws nearer and economic growth seems to be faltering, EGL's manager, Jean-Hugues de Lamaze feels that the tide may be about to turn in EGL's favour.
-He highlights the strong earnings of the companies in its portfolio, which have exacerbated the undervaluation of some of these.
+In recent months, macroeconomic conditions have weighed on the utilities and infrastructure sectors and on the returns generated by Ecofin Global Utilities and Infrastructure (EGL).
+Now, as the peak of interest rates draws nearer and economic growth stutters, the tide may be about to turn in the trust's favour.
+EGL's manager, Jean-Hugues de Lamaze highlights the strong earnings of the companies in its portfolio (see pages 5 and 6), which have made some of these look even more undervalued.

-In common with most London-listed investment companies, EGL has experienced some modest discount widening recently.
-The board is tackling this with share buy backs, but the current above average discount is potentially a more attractive opportunity for investors looking to get exposure to the trust.
+In common with most London-listed investment companies, EGL has experienced some modest widening of its share price discount to net asset value (NAV) recently.
+The board is tackling this with share buy backs, but the current above-average discount does provide an opportunity for investors to get exposure to the trust at attractive levels.

-Developed markets utilities and other economic infrastructure exposure
+Developed markets utilities and other economic infrastructure expos sure